Dynamics-Aligned Shared Hypernetworks for Contextual RL under Discontinuous Shifts: Results

 The strongest competitors are the context-aware Concat and DA baselines, which DMA*-SH consistently outperforms across all three regimes.
 DMA*-SH also attains consistently strong AER scores across environments and contextualization types (Table~\ref{tab:aer}).
 We complement these aggregated metrics with a per-context analysis, which reveals how performance changes as evaluation contexts diverge from the training distribution and exposes failure modes that aggregated statistics can obscure.
 Full per-context heatmaps, bar plots, and learning curves are provided in Appendix~\ref{sec:detailed-results}.

 In Walker, simple domain randomization suffices, suggesting that explicit or inferred context can sometimes hinder performance.
-Despite not being tailored to transition-dynamics variation, the context-unaware Amago algorithm performs competitively in most environments, including non-overlapping settings such as DI, which cannot be solved by simple domain randomization (unlike DI-Friction with overlapping contexts).
+Despite not being tailored to transition-dynamics variation, the context-unaware Amago algorithm performs competitively, especially in the training and eval-in regime, in most environments including non-overlapping settings such as DI, which cannot be solved by simple domain randomization (unlike DI-Friction with overlapping contexts).
+We note that Amago uses a substantially higher parameter count than the other SAC-based approaches in our experiments.
 DMA-Pearl achieves strong results in overlapping contextualizations; however, its smooth KL prior makes it uncompetitive in non-overlapping settings (Remark~\ref{rem:VariBAD} and Appendix~\ref{sec:ablations}).